fr4nk014/Chease/README.md

 ```

-There are 2 options for the automated movement.
+There are 2 methods for the automated movement.

 #### Method 1: TransitionData class
 ```cs